mstksg/inCode/copy/entries/foldl-adjunction.md

 indexFold fld (EnvList rs _) = fold f rs
 ```

-So to "seal the deal", let's find its pair, `tabulateAdjunction`.
-That means
+To seal the deal, let's find its pair, `tabulateAdjunction`.
+That means we are
-we are looking for:
+looking for:

 ```haskell
 tabulateFold :: (EnvList r () -> b) -> Fold r b